aggarwalankush/push-notification-server/README.md

 Push Notification Server
 ========================

-This can be used to send Push Notification to iOS or Android Device.
+This can be used to send Push Notification to iOS or Android Devicu.

 ### Android Push Notification